-This problem has frustrated document assembly users and vendors alike for many years.
+This problem has frustrated document generation users and vendors alike for many years.
 Any random negotiation to the text of a document (ie, changes that weren’t built into the business rules of the template) breaks the connection between the automation system and the final draft.
-Without some way to “round-trip” the negotiated edits back into the document assembly system, you’re stuck with a mismatch between what that system knows and what the final document actually says.
+Without some way to “round-trip” the negotiated edits back into the document generation system, you’re stuck with a mismatch between what that system knows and what the final document actually says.

 So, you can re-use your saved answers via the document assembly system, but you’ll have to remember to manually retype any negotiated changes to the text of particular clauses.